JNLRMI Vol. II Nr.2 July 2003

 Q 23.
 In Mind Trek, p.
 100, you suggest thinking of RV as the mind "cycling in or out of a different level of power", or "information stream", which you describe as possible a form of "quantum information storage".
 Do you still believe this paradigm to be appropriate?
 Do you feel that different states of consciousness correspond to different frequencies of cycling and analytical processing, that perhaps this may account for the phenomenological difference you have described as characterizing RV versus OBEs (out-of-body experience)?
 Have you ever had a sense of "reversing time's flow" while in an altered state?

-JM: Normally as a result of "expectation" or "intent".
-In the case of precognition, especially spontaneous, it probably has a significant tie to one’s personal survival.
+J.M.
+Normally as a result of "expectation" or "intent".
+In the case of precognition, especially spontaneous, it probably has a significant tie to survival.

-JM: [When it comes to] differentially charged targets - many tests have been done and the differences in Shannon Entropy account for the degree or amount of data that is produced about a target [see reports in the Journal of Parapsychology].
+J.M.
+[When it comes to] differentially charged targets - many tests have been done and the differences in Shannon Entropy account for the degree or amount of data that is produced about a target**.
 Notice I did not say anything about accuracy here.
 The AMOUNT of data significantly changes with the change in Shannon Entropy present within a target.
-However, having said this, the importance of a target could alter the outcome as well.
-With some hierarchy of significance being unconsciously assigned relative to the remote viewer’s survival – how that might be gauged I haven’t a clue at this point, but it would be an interesting experiment.

-JM: None of them have proven useful in defining differences between states.
+J.M.
+None of them have proven useful in defining differences between states.
 I've been subjected to all of them while remote viewing, sleeping, lucid dreaming, and in the OB state.
 In terms of studies, most were done in the mid to late 1980's and most were paid for by the government, so the government owns those studies and has not released the information as far as I am aware.
-Of the list, probably the fMRI has proven the be the best of the list.

 Q 28.
 In Mind Trek, chapter 17 you discuss something you call "a snap in reality": in this series of experiments conducted in 1982, you found that when targeting events characterized by a violent change of matter and/or a rip in space-time fabric (such as the detonation of a nuclear device or ignition of a nuclear pile) a sudden change in perspective always took place at the very instant of this catastrophic, "edge-of-reality" event.